You can translate the document:

 CREATE ROLE <role_name> '<role_description>';

-Assign the privileges to the LDAP roles to connect to the LDAP database
+Assign Privileges to the LDAP Roles to Connect to the Database

 The last step to finish the LDAP configuration is to assign privileges to the created roles.
 It is recommended to use several VDP admin tool sessions simultaneously to simplify the process: